 For one thing, the political situation was unpredictable.
 No longer was the Muslim world controlled by a powerful central government, as it had been under the first Abbasid caliphs during the late eighth century.
 Their monopoly of tax revenues, and hence of military might and social control, had dwindled steadily as one caliph after another found it necessary to buy military support by granting tax-collecting privileges to underlings, who thus became increasingly independent and began to vie for control over portions of the empire.
 At the time of al-Juwaynī’s birth a family known as the Buyids controlled Iraq and some portions of Iran, but in regions further east, including Nishapur, the Ghaznavids held sway, even while professing allegiance to the Abbasid caliph who held nominal authority in Baghdad.
 Both the Buyids and the Ghaznavids soon succumbed to the Seljuq Turks, who swept into Muslim lands from Central Asia, seizing control of Nishapur in 1038 and Baghdad in 1055.

 The decline of the caliphate was important not only politically, but also religiously.
-Tilman Nagel, a German scholar whose comprehensive and insightful study Die Festung des Glaubens (The Fortress of Belief) is by far the most important piece of Western scholarship on al-Juwaynī, presents his whole intellectual enterprise as a response to the decline of caliphate, and of the view of salvation that the caliphate had represented.
+Tilman Nagel, a German scholar whose comprehensive and insightful study Die Festung des Glaubens (The Fortress of Belief) is by far the most important piece of Western scholarship on al-Juwaynī, presents his whole intellectual enterprise as a response to the decline of the caliphate, and of the view of salvation that the caliphate had represented.
 Nagel contrasts the Muʿtazilī view of salvation, in which the individual exercise of human reason leads inevitably to faith and individual human effort leads necessarily to eternal reward, with a more collective model of salvation, widely shared by the Sunnī masses, in which salvation is guaranteed by one’s membership in a community whose faith and practice are established and preserved by God’s vice-regent, or caliph, who stands at the head of the community to lead the Friday prayer, leads the way in warfare and pilgrimage alike, and ensures the community’s adherence to divine law.
 As people lost confidence in the Abbasid caliphs’ theological authority through incidents such as the miḥna (in which a string of caliphs tried unsuccessfully to impose the Muʿtazilī doctrine that the Qurʾān is created rather than eternal), as the caliphs’ inability to ensure social order became more and more apparent, and as their actual leadership was usurped more and more by rulers with no claim to power but power itself, this model of salvation lost its plausibility, and no longer offered the least assurance of salvation for the average believer.
 A new model of salvation was needed, and was provided by what Nagel calls the “new piety:” a combination of rational Ashʿarī theology, mystical Ṣūfī experience, and diligent observance of Shāfiʿī law.
 According to this model, which Nagel finds rooted in the theology of al-Ashʿarī and the Ṣūfism of al-Junayd, the only way to experience certainty about one’s own salvation is to live out a personal quest for intellectual certainty and moral perfection, not because one can earn one’s salvation that way, but because the experience of that relentless quest will give one the assurance that one has been chosen and destined for salvation by God.
 This personal quest for assurance was epitomized by the strict, heartfelt, intellectual, and distinctly elitist piety that al-Juwaynī inherited from his father and pursued through his own scholarship.

 This “new piety” was not for the faint of heart, nor for the uneducated.
 Saving faith, according to al-Juwaynī, can only be a conviction based on one’s personal understanding of the rational proofs that lead ineluctably from one’s experience of the world to unshakeable certainty about the existence and attributes of God and the veracity of Prophetic revelation.
 Simply to affirm what one has been taught by one’s parents or teachers is not enough.
 One must be able to prove the truth of one’s beliefs, without appealing to revelation until its veracity has been established, starting instead from purely rational premises and proceeding by means of rational arguments that in principle should be able to convince any rational person and refute any opponent.
-This is what al-Juwaynī set out to do in his major theological treatises, al-Shāmil (“a comprehensive treatise on the principles of religion”) and al-Irshād (“a guide to conclusive proofs for the principles of belief,” one of the very few works of Islamic disputational theological ever translated into English, for which we are deeply indebted to Paul Walker).
+This is what al-Juwaynī set out to do in his major theological treatises, al-Shāmil (“a comprehensive treatise on the principles of religion”) and al-Irshād (“a guide to conclusive proofs for the principles of belief,” one of the very few works of Islamic disputational theology ever translated into English, for which we are deeply indebted to Paul Walker).
 In these treatises al-Juwaynī was not arguing against non-Muslims, as the early Muʿtazila had done; he was arguing primarily against the Muʿtazila, insisting on point after point that his own version of Ashʿarī doctrine enabled him to achieve certainty where Muʿtazilī theology did not.

 As the text translated below will reveal, al-Juwaynī also made the law a product of human reasoning.
 As a Shāfiʿī, he was particularly concerned to state that all law stems ultimately from revelation: human reason cannot itself declare any action good or bad, obligatory or permitted or forbidden.
 Hence knowledge of the law cannot begin with purely rational premises, as knowledge of God does.
 Yet al-Juwaynī defines knowledge of the law as a human construct, arrived at through rational inquiry (naẓar) that investigates the meaning and implications of revelation.
 It is not enough to apply the words of revelation directly to life, or to accept as binding the legal decisions of prior generations.
 That is what the uneducated masses must do, but that is not sufficient for certainty of salvation, which al-Juwaynī’s demanding piety put entirely beyond the reach of the common people.
 Each interpreter of revelation must reach his own conclusions (“his” because al-Juwaynī, like his contemporaries, spoke and thought of jurists only as men).
 Al-Juwaynī’s monumental work on law, al-Nihāya, emphasized the disagreements among prior generations of Shāfiʿī jurists.
 It was not enough to report what he felt was the correct Shāfiʿī view, because he did not intend for anyone to take his word for it, but rather to investigate all the options for themselves.
 Not that all options were correct; at the end of his Waraqāt he argues that some interpretations are correct and others erroneous, and several of his smaller legal works (al-Asālīb, al-Durra al-muḍīʿa, Ghunyat al-mustarshidīn, Mughīth al-khalq) show that he was particularly concerned to refute the errors of other legal schools, especially the Ḥanafiyya.
 But he was convinced that as long as one followed the proper method of reasoning, the human construct that resulted would be a fully adequate articulation of God’s requirements.
 The intense and personal effort of legal reasoning was the only way to have certainty that one was on the path of obedience and salvation.